BarendPotijk/deribit_historical_trades/README.md

 The visualize_crypto_options repository visualizes cryptocurrency (BTC, ETH, SOL, USDC) options traded on the cryptocurrency derivative platform Deribit (https://www.deribit.com).
 All crypto option trades of the last 5 days are publicly available in the Deribit API v2.1.1 under `/public/get_last_trades_by_currency_and_time`.
 For further information and the documentations see https://docs.deribit.com/#public-get_last_trades_by_currency_and_time.

+## Workings
+The Deribit API gets called asynchronously to collect all options trades of a specified `currency` ranging from `start_date` to `end_date`.
+Each command returns a maximum of 1000 option trades JSON structured like this (real example):
 <br />
 <img src="Images/deribit_input.png" alt="Logo">
 <br />
 <div align="center">
 <img src="Images/dataframe.png" alt="Logo">
 <br />